gden173/nanograd/README.md

 ## Basic Usage

-A small MLP  binary classifier can be found in the [Example Binary Classifier][example_binary_classifier.ipynb].
+A small MLP binary classifier can be found in the [Example Binary Classifier](example_binary_classifier.ipynb)

 ## Micrograd